 Hence make sure your Lab is clean and healthy.
-In an apartment, your Lab interacts with other people, pets and children in close quarters.
-So, if your Lab is perfectly vaccinated and de-wormed, it not only ensures the safety of your neighbour’s health but they also feel safe with your Lab.
+In an apartment, your Lab interacts with other people, pets, and children in close quarters.
+So, if your Lab is perfectly vaccinated and de-wormed, it not only ensures the safety of your neighbor’s health but also feel safe with your Lab.

 2. Effective training

-Train your Lab to avoid unnecessary barking and unwanted behaviour from the initial stages itself.
-As homes inside the apartment are closely fitted, noises like barking and other disturbances caused by your dog might irritate your neighbours easily.
+Train your Lab to avoid unnecessary barking and unwanted behavior from the initial stages itself.
+As homes inside the apartment are closely fitted, noises like barking and other disturbances caused by your dog might irritate your neighbors easily.

 Hence socialization, from the beginning stages of life is very important for a Labrador.
-A Lab which is exposed to more number of people and more pets from its puppy stage itself is unlikely to exhibit any form of aggression towards other dogs and people.
+A Lab that is exposed to more people and more pets from its puppy stage itself is unlikely to exhibit any form of aggression towards other dogs and people.

 3. Daily routine

-Dogs love daily-routines and patterns and these daily routines keep your dog less anxious and make them not to worry about the thought of “what’s going to happen next?”
-This is very much essential for their mental and emotional well being.
+Dogs love daily routines and patterns and these daily routines keep your dog less anxious and make them not worry about the thought of “what’s going to happen next?”
+This is very much essential for their mental and emotional well-being.

 Fix various schedules and habituate them to your Lab slowly.
-A perfect schedule for eating food, pooping, exercise and play.
-When you establish these perfect timings, your Lab gets adjusted to these timings and stays mentally organised.
+A perfect schedule for eating food, pooping, exercising, and playing.
+When you establish these perfect timings, your Lab gets adjusted to these timings and stays mentally organized.